ksu-is/Text-Intruders.pi/projectroadmap.md

 # Preparation Phase
+1. Create a Flowchart model
-1. Checking to make sure we have all of our hardware components (Raspberry Pi 3 Model B, Jumper Wires, and PIR Motion Sensor)
+2. Checking to make sure we have all of our hardware components (Raspberry Pi 3 Model B, Jumper Wires, and PIR Motion Sensor)
-2. Setting up the Raspberry Pi 3 so that it is functional for the project
+3. Setting up the Raspberry Pi 3 so that it is functional for the project
-3. Creating a gmail account for email proccessing
+4. Creating a gmail account for email proccessing

 # Coding Phase
 1. Make sure that our Python code is recognized in VS code